faahim/ak-and-co-code-challenge/README.md

 └── styles/
 ```

 The `index.js` file under `./src/layouts` directory the main entry-point to the application.
 The content in this file is shared across the entire application/site.
 So, components that needs to rendered on every pages (e.g. Header, Footer) is imported and used here.
-This file also imports the contents of `index.js` file under the `./src/pages/` by default and renderes them as the entry page.
+This file also imports the contents of `index.js` file under the `./src/pages/` by default and renders them as the entry page.
 This means, the `index.js` file of `./src/pages/` directory acts as the homepage.
 We can then link to other pages from that page.

 All the reusable React components is stored under the `./src/components` folder and imported in any other component as needed.
 Any component related to layout is stored under the `./src/layouts` folder. `./src/pages` folder houses components that import other components and form a page.
 All the stylesheets and images are stored in `./src/styles` and `./imgs` respectively.